-Colantuono, Highsmith & Whatley, PC has a deep and experienced team of public lawyers who have advised a wide range of special districts as general counsel and special counsel advisors and litigators for decades.
+Colantuono, Highsmith & Whatley, PC has a deep and experienced team of public lawyers who have advised a wide range of special districts as general counsel and special counsel in transactional and litigation work for over 38 years.

 - Business Improvement District Operating Non-Profit Corporations

 - Community Services Districts providing a wide range of services

 - Flood Control & Water Conservation Districts